-Then, melt your favorite chocolate in a double boiler over veeeery low heat stiring constantly.
+Then, melt your favorite chocolate in a double boiler over veeeery low heat stirring constantly.
 If you use high heat or stop stiring the chocolate starts to clump and becomes all yucky.
 Be patient.
 It only takes a couple of minutes.

 Once the chocolate is nice and runny, remove from the heat.
 Take out your ice cold cookies and dip into the chocolate, lift up and let excess chocolate drip back into the bowl.
 The chocolate should harden pretty fast due to the coldness of the cookies.

-Almond Cookies Video
+2-Ingredient Almond Cookies

 - 2 cups almond flour - (exact amount will depend on almond flour brand)

 - Add both ingredients to a bowl and stir until clumps form, then continue with your hand until you reach a dough-like consistency.
 Depending on how fine your almond flour is ground you may have to add a tiny bit more almond flour or a tiny bit more maple syrup to get to the right consistency.
 It should be the same as any other sugar cookie dough. (see video)

 - Preheat oven to 250 F (120 C).

 - Wrap the dough in parchment paper or cling film and freeze for approximately 15 minutes.

 - Roll out dough in betweet two pieces of parchment paper the size of your baking sheet to about 1/4" (0,5 cm).
 Remove top layer of parchment paper.